-Phase 2: Systematic search for 'lower quality' QEDs and broader quantitative studies across selected Research Questions and Modules
+Phase 2: Systematic search for 'lower quality' QEDs and broader quantitative studies across selected Research Questions and Topics

-Taking a sequential synthesis design enables us to conduct further highly specified searches only in particular areas (Modules / RQs).
-Following Phase 1, we will have - through the Module coding applied during the screening processes, a clear indication of the Modules where RCT or 'high quality' QEDs studies/evidence exist and the areas where this is minimal (defined as fewer than three studies) or non-existent.
+Taking a sequential synthesis design enables us to conduct further highly specified searches only in particular areas (topics / RQs).
+Following Phase 1, we will have - through the topic coding applied during the screening processes, a

-At Phase 2 of our search design, we will only search for literature related to the Modules identified as having no or minimal evidence.
+At Phase 2 of our search design, we will only search for literature related to the topics identified as having no or minimal evidence.
 The search process will be almost identical to Phase 1, but with two important differences:

-- Rather than taking the form of a 'lumped' search (i.e., searching across Modules) we will conduct individual split searches with key words related to a specific module or RQ.
+- Rather than taking the form of a 'lumped' search (i.e., searching across topics) we will conduct individual split searches with key words related to a specific topic or RQ.
 Where appropriate, subject heading searches (utilising the consistent vocabulary within particular databases) will additionally be conducted. - Search terms related to the study design will allow us to identify 'lower quality' QEDs and wider quantitative studies as required.
 These terms are those used in the vocabulary lists of key databases to pick up the study designs in our inclusion criteria table (p.15).
 Search terms here will be split into two groups, with the search first run with group (i) terms, and then re-run with group (ii) terms only in cases where group 1 search terms return insufficient literature: - i. non-experimental design; natural experiment; difference-in-difference; regression-discontinuity; interrupted time series; delayed-treatment; matched design; comparison-group study; cross-over - ii. pre-post test design; before/after design; one-group design; correlational study; cohort study; relationship; test abstract("misassignment of teachers" OR "misplaced teachers" OR "teacher distribution" OR "teacher competencies" OR "teacher placement" OR "teacher qualifications" OR "teacher shortage" OR "substitute teachers" OR "teacher background" OR "correspondence schools" OR "isolated students" OR "specialist teach") AND abstract("non-experimental design" OR "natural experiment" OR "difference-in-difference" OR regression-discontinuity OR "interrupted time series" OR "matched design" OR "cross-over") AND stype.exact("Conference Papers & Proceedings" OR "Other Sources" OR "Government & Official Publications" OR "Reports" OR "Books" OR "Working Papers" OR "Scholarly Journals" OR "Dissertations & Theses") AND la.exact("English") AND pd(19680101-20240201)